Skip to content

 The fields that drive investigations:

-• SubjectUserName / SubjectLogonIdwho created it.
+• SubjectUserName and SubjectLogonId.
+Who created it.
 Pivot to the 4624 that created that session.
 A 4720 from LocalSystem on a workstation outside business hours is not a real provisioning workflow.

-• UserAccountControl — the initial set of UAC flags.
-0x10 (the example) is NORMAL_ACCOUNT; the dangerous flags appear in subsequent 4738 (account changed) records.
-The full UAC bitmap is in MS-SAMR.
+• UserAccountControl.
+The initial set of UAC flags.
+0x10 (in the example) is NORMAL_ACCOUNT.
+The dangerous flags appear in subsequent 4738 records.

-• PrimaryGroupId — 513 (Domain Users) is normal; 512 (Domain Admins) on a new account is a screaming-loud anomaly that should never happen in a real provisioning workflow.
+• PrimaryGroupId.
+513 (Domain Users) is normal.
+512 (Domain Admins) on a new account is screaming-loud and should never happen in a real provisioning workflow.

-• SidHistory — non-empty SidHistory on a newly created account is a strong sign of a migration tool — or, in the wrong context, a forged authentication artifact.
+• SidHistory.
+Non-empty on a newly created account is either a migration tool or, in the wrong context, a forged authentication artifact.

 Account creation is almost never a single event.
 The minimum sequence: